usnistgov/dft-crossfilter/SETUP.md

 This is the api frontend for uploading the dft data.
 Click on 'Choose File' and navigate to: dft-crossfilter/benchmark/data/francesca_data_full.csv.
 This will push this dft data set into the mongodb database 'benchmark-production'.
+To test it out go to [Data description dictionnary](http://0.0.0.0:7000/bench/desc/all).

 ## bokeh setup